How To Make A Potager Garden: create a beautiful French kitchen garden with flowers, herbs, and vegetables in raised beds, and garden she shed.

 Our first project was building the raised beds.
 We’re not the DIY couple, and to be honest we were a little nervous about attempting it ourselves.
 We decided to give it a go, after some consulting with my brother-in-law who’s a contractor and borrowing some tools for the project.

-We did a fiar bit of research on what materials to use, and how to construct them.
+We did a fair bit of research on what materials to use, and how to construct them.
 There are lots of opinions on the subject.
 We ended up going with cedar.
-It’s beautiful, it’s long lasting, and works great.
+It’s beautiful, it’s long lasting, and works great for an edible garden because it’s natural and untreated.
 The only drawback to cedar is it’s the most costly.
 I’ll be posting a tutorial on how to make the raised beds in the coming days.
 They were fairly easy to make, and turned out great.

 Flowers, Vegetables and Herbs

-One of the hallmarks of a potager garden is mixing your vegetables with flowers and herbs to create not just a functional space, but a really beautiful space.
+One of the hallmarks of a potager garden is mixing your fresh vegetables with fruit, flowers and herbs to create not just a functional space, but a really beautiful ornamental vegetable garden space.
 We loved this idea!
 We’ve filled different beds with different items.

-We have one bed designated for herbs where we planted a mixture of perianal herbs we moved from our old garden and herbs we grew from seed.
-I’m looking forward to enjoying fresh herbs all summer, and drying some for winter use too.
+We have one bed designated for herbs where we planted a mixture of perennial herbs we moved from our old garden and herbs we grew from seed.
+I’m looking forward to enjoying fresh herbs all summer, and drying some for winter use too at the end of our growing season.
+I love how plants like the chives have edible flowers to enjoy as well.

-We designated 4 out of our 7 raised beds for veggies.
+We designated 4 out of our 7 raised beds for fruit and veggies to grow some of our own food.
 Two of them are growing pumpkins!
 As a blogger I love using lots of different varieties of pumpkins in the fall, and they’re sometimes hard to find, and can end up being quite expensive.
 The year before last I tried saving some seeds from my favourites in the fall and planting them in the spring.
 We made a few mistakes last year, but learned lots of lessons.
 This year we’re hoping for a great pumpkin patch with different white, green, grey, and blue pumpkins.
 We’ll see how it goes.

 We’ve also planted two beds with flowers for cutting.
 We included lots of old fashioned favourites with an English country garden feel.
 The flowers are grown from seed, and we are hoping to be able to create lots of beautiful flower bouquets later this summer.
 We sowed directly in soil in the spring, which is partly why our very first project of this garden makeover was to get the raised beds built and filled with soil so that the seeds could get started while we worked finishing the rest of the space.